chiderlin/kurve-task/README.md

+> Render PostgreSQL Database Service free trial has expired.
+> Project is no longer maintained.

 # React + TypeScript + Vite Project

 This project is a full-stack application built with **React**, **TypeScript**, and **Vite** on the frontend, and **Node.js** with **Express** on the backend.
 The application demonstrates a customer management system with features to add, update, delete, and fetch customer data.